The biggest lie in podcasting is that it is easy.

 You will probably want to use Google Hangouts on Air.

-Google Hangouts on Air are a fantastic way to conduct interviews with the bonus of getting a Youtube Video of your conversion as soon as your finished.
+Google Hangouts on Air is a fantastic way to conduct interviews with the bonus of getting a Youtube Video of your conversion as soon as your finished.

 Choosing a microphone is a very personal thing.
 I won’t go into too much detail here other than to say I prefer Dynamic Microphones for Podcasting.